 The Elves Gods: Golloms some call them.
 Made of earth, stone, wood, and even the elements themselves, these towering giants walk the earth without fear of being prey to the beasts below them.
 Almost as if the animals recognize these beings to be grander than them, they pay no mind to the walking titans as they cross through their territories.
 What causes them to move around in unknown, be it the Myst's influence or something greater, scholars dream of capturing one and studying it.
 But with the wilds being as deadly as they are, an expedition to venture inwards will remain a pipe dream.

-The Myst Born: There is another sentient race in the Lanteri Wilds, but it does not exist on the mortal plane.
-Through the sister realm, there walk a race of beings that the Empire dubbed Myst Born.
+The Myst Walkers: There is another sentient race in the Lanteri Wilds, but it does not exist on the mortal plane.
+Through the sister realm, there walk a race of beings that the Empire dubbed Myst Walkers.
 Humanoid in appearance, they are the only creatures in Lantheri who don't seem willing to kill at first site.
 That being said, no form of communication was ever able to be established between them.
 As they exist in the other realm, they are but ghosts to us, as we are shadows to them.
 Only through taking a portal in one of the hidden ruined temples can one cross over into their world, but none have ever done so.
 Scholars have described them as angels in the graceful way they move about, and that their beauty is unparalleled.
 It is said seeing one in the Wilds will grant you safety through its domain.